cca/libraries_wagtail/docs/readme.md

 ### Port-forwarding

-If you use dev.fish, Skaffold should mostly take care of this for you.
+If we use dev.fish, Skaffold should mostly take cares of this.
 Otherwise, there are three ways to forward a port on the minikube cluster so we can open the website using our localhost domain in a browser:

 1. (easiest) run `skaffold dev` with the `--port-forward` flag.
 The [port-forward](https://skaffold.dev/docs/pipeline-stages/port-forwarding/) configuration is in Skaffold.yml.
 If we omit this from the Skaffold profile but use the `--port-forward` flag, Skaffold will automatically create forwarding for all services, but if the pods are recreated it will not recreate the forwarding, so this is not recommended.
 2. Run `kubectl -n libraries-wagtail port-forward service/libraries 8000:8000`, this is what Skaffold does behind the scenes